 - Membership modules don’t work.
 If you’re using BuddyPress or WPMember or anything like that, again, those won’t work.
 You’ll need to switch to third-party.

-- Site search doesn’t work (!) – yep, your good ol’ WordPress site search won’t work.
+- Site search doesn’t work (!) – yep, your good ol’ WordPress search for terms won’t work.
 You can add a Google Search module as an alternative.
 Though, of course, not perfect.

 In general, if you use a plugin that does any sort of dynamic thing based on the visitor’s input, it won’t work on serverless WordPress.